jasperchongcode/fractal-rendering-c/README.md

 # Fractal Viewer (SDL2)

-A real-time interactive Mandelbrot and Julia set renderer using SDL2, with color customization, zooming, animation, and high-quality screenshot capture.
+A real-time interactive Mandelbrot and Julia set renderer using SDL2, with colour customization, zooming, animation, and high-quality screenshot capture.
 Currently supports the Mandelbrot set and Julia sets (try and uncover the interaction!).

 ## Features